AntaresSimulatorTeam/antares-doc/docs/reference/thermals.md

 <span class="param-badge badge-matrix">matrix</span>
 Hourly time series for:

-- Seasonal evolution of the marginal cost variations (gas more expensive in winter).
+- `Marginal cost modulation` Seasonal evolution of the marginal cost variations (gas more expensive in winter).
+Used for both values of `Cost generation`.
-- Seasonal market bid modulations (assets costs charging strategy).
+- `Market bid modulation` Seasonal market bid modulations (assets costs charging strategy).
+Used for both values of `Cost generation`.
-- Nominal capacity modulations (seasonal thermodynamic efficiencies, special over-generation allowances, etc.).
-These modulations are taken into account during the generation of available power time series.
+- `Capacity modulation` Nominal capacity modulations (seasonal thermodynamic efficiencies, special over-generation allowances, etc.).
+These modulations are only taken into account during the generation of available power time series.
-- Minimal generation commitment (partial must-run level) set for the cluster.
+- `Min gen modulation` Minimal generation commitment (partial must-run level) set for the cluster.

 ### TS generator